Andrés Cuenca

-Andrés Cuenca Cejudo (born 11 June 2007) is a Spanish professional footballer who plays as a centre-back for Segunda Federación team Barcelona Atlètic.
+Andrés Cuenca Cejudo (born 11 June 2007) is a Spanish professional footballer who plays as a centre-back for Sporting de Gijón, on loan from club Como 1907.

 Club career

 Born in Adamuz, Córdoba, Andalusia, in 2019, Cuenca joined the youth academy of Spanish La Liga side Barcelona, where he was regarded as one of the club's most important players.
 On 1 October 2024, Cuenca made his senior debut for Barcelona in a UEFA Champions League league phase match against Young Boys, coming off the bench to replace Iñigo Martínez in the 84th minute.

+On 2 February 2026, Cuenca renewed his contract until 2027, and was loaned out to Segunda División club Sporting de Gijón.
+On 17 July, he signed a four-year deal with Serie A club Como 1907, but returned to Sporting on a one-year loan deal on 18 August.

 International career

 Cuenca represented Spain internationally at the 2023 FIFA U-17 World Cup.
 In 2024 he represented Spain's U17 side in the 2023 European U17 Championship.
 Spain were knocked out in the group stage, but Cuenca played in two of the three group matches.

 Style of play

 Cuenca mainly operates as a defender and has been described as a "left-footed center-back with a more than clean ball output".